-For more information about setting these values during create, see the Azure Database for PostgreSQL server quickstart.
+For more information about setting these values during create, see the Azure Database for MySQL server quickstart.

-The backup retention period of a server can be changed through the following steps:
+The backup retention period can be changed on a server through the following steps:

 Sign into the Azure portal.

-Select your Azure Database for PostgreSQL server.
+Select your Azure Database for MySQL server.
 This action opens the Overview page.